ARTS-Laboratory/LabVIEW-code-for-Recording-Optris-Xi-videos/software/npz Processor/README.md

 # npz Processing

-Code to process npz files into watchable footage.
-It also produces a CSV file containing thermal data of a frame with the highest pixel value.
+This utility converts recorded thermal `.npz` files into viewable video footage and exports thermal data for further analysis.

 To use, Run npzProcessing.py file.